Marlborough Medical Center

 At the Middlesex Hospital Marlborough Medical Center, we have developed a reputation as a convenient center that offers quality health care services provided by skilled, caring medical professionals to the community residents we serve.
 In our state-of-the-art, 20,000-square-foot location, our expert staff utilizes the latest technology to offer a wide range of services including 24/7 emergency care, advanced diagnostic imaging (including CT, MRI and digital mammography), outpatient laboratory services, pre-operative testing and more.

 - Emergency Care, 24/7

 Count on the Middlesex Hospital Marlborough Medical Center to provide you and your family with the very best in health care.

 The Center offers a full complement of emergency services, 24 hours a day, seven days a week, provided by board-certified emergency physicians and other clinical personnel.
 There are 12 emergency treatment rooms, with two of these rooms dedicated to critical patients.
-An Express Care area also serves patients with non-life-threatening but urgent medical needs.

 There are also isolation and decontamination areas in the Emergency Department and a helipad on site for LIFE STAR medical helicopter transports.